 There are now more than a few different ways for visitors to the Twin Cities of Minneapolis and St. Paul to get a feel for “Prince’s Minneapolis.”
 Paisley Park is now a museum managed by the same company that runs Elvis Presley’s Graceland, and Waconiaville Tours runs a three-hour bus tour called “Prince The Tour.”

-The city of Minneapolis has even developed a self-guided tour to the most purple places in the city — from Prince’s 1958 birthplace at Mt.
+The convention and visitors bureau of Minneapolis, Meet Minneapolis, has even developed a self-guided tour to the most purple places in the city — from Prince’s 1958 birthplace at Mt.
 Sinai hospital (which is now the Phillips Eye Institute) to the white, two-story house on Newton Ave.
 North that was his childhood home and where he wrote his first song, “Funk Machine,” on his dad’s piano when he was only seven years old.

-Be sure to check out First Avenue, the downtown club where Prince’s 1984 rock musical Purple Rain was filmed and where a star with his name on it is painted on the wall outside, and the North 5th Street address where Prince opened his Glam Slam nightclub in 1989 (two different spots, Cowboy Jacks and Shout House Dueling Pianos, now share the space).
+Be sure to check out First Avenue, the downtown club where Prince’s 1984 rock musical Purple Rain was filmed and where a star with his name on it is painted on the wall outside, and the North 5th Street address where Prince opened his Glam Slam nightclub in 1989 (Cowboy Jacks now inhabits the space).

 Prince visited his favorite record store The Electric Fetus in Minneapolis’ Stevens Square neighborhood just five days before he died.
 Whether you're an obsessive music lover like Prince or more of a casual fan, it's easy to spend an hour or two browsing the racks here, which are stocked with everything from classics to local bands.

-At Paisley Park, which tour guides call Prince’s “own private sanctuary,” visitors can take several different tours (ranging in price from $38.50 to $160) and pay their respects in the 1987 complex’s sunny atrium, where an urn housing Prince’s remains sits in a glass case on the cloud-covered wall.
+At Paisley Park, which tour guides call Prince’s “own private sanctuary,” visitors can take several different tours (ranging in price from $38.50 to $160) and pay their respects in the 1987 complex’s sunny atrium, where an urn housing Prince’s remains sat on display in a glass case on the cloud-covered wall for many years.

 Just don’t sit on any of the purple couches!
 Guides warn not to touch any furniture or artifacts unless they say it’s allowed.